Jamie Foxx thanks family and fans in first video since hospitalization: ‘I went to hell and back’ - KESQ

 (CNN) — Jamie Foxx is speaking out for the first time since he was hospitalized in April for an undisclosed medical condition.

-The award-winning actor and musician posted an Instagram video update for fans overnight on Friday.
+The award-winning actor and musician, 55, posted an Instagram video update for fans overnight on Friday.

-In the video, Foxx addresses that there has been a lot of speculation as to what led to his hospitalization although he did not reveal details of what happened.
+In the video, Foxx addresses the speculation as to what led to his hospitalization, although he did not reveal details of what happened.

 “I know a lot of people were waiting or wanting to hear updates but to be honest with you, I just didn’t want you to see me like that, man,” he said.
 “I want you to see me laughing, having a good time, partying, cracking a joke, doing a movie, television show.
 I didn’t want you to see me with tubes running out of me and trying to figure out if I was gonna make it through.”